NoeltHS/Test/staff-information/staff-promotions.md

 {:.text-red-300}
 When considering promotions from Store Manager to Store Director, as well as promotions within the HR ranks, the administration team takes into account various factors.

-To increase the chances of receiving a promotion, Store Managers should be active on all BloxStreet games and its communications server, consistently utilize proper grammar in-game, display professional behavior, and demonstrate dedication.
+To increase the chances of receiving a promotion, Store Managers should be active on all BloxStreet games and its Discord server, consistently utilize proper grammar in-game, display professional behavior, and demonstrate dedication.
 Promotions for Store Managers are at the discretion of Junior Moderator+ and may occur at random times.
 These promotions are typically more challenging compared to promotions from Management Intern to Assistant Manager, requiring a greater investment of time and effort.
 Store Managers must prove to SHRs that they are fully prepared to undertake the responsibilities of an HR role.

 ### **Store Manager Promotion Guide:**
 {:.text-blue-000}